grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 2. Add .sh script to my /gscratch/srlab/graceac9/jobs directory on Mox --> here's what I have based on [Sam's script](https://raw.githubusercontent.com/RobertsLab/sams-notebook/master/sbatch_scripts/20210714_cvir_gonad_RNAseq_fastp_trimming.sh): [code/02-20220809_pycno_fastp.sh](https://raw.githubusercontent.com/grace-ac/project_pycno/main/code/02-20220809_pycno_fastp.sh?token=GHSAT0AAAAAABWSNKWLMPAMQE4VEQ3JGB5IYXT5RBQ)
 a. navigate to `/gscratch/graceac9/jobs`, type `nano 20220810_pycno_fastp.sh`, then paste in code for 20220810_pycno_fastp.sh, and save.
 Typing `nano 20220810_pycno_fastp.sh` creates the .sh file and allows you to name it at the same time.

-3. Run the job using `sbatch 02-20220810_pycno_fastp.sh` and it will put output into `/gscratch/srlab/graceac9/analyses/pycno/20220810_PSC2021_trimming`
+3. Run the job.
+Navigate into `/gscratch/srlab/graceac9/jobs`, then run `sbatch 20220810_pycno_fastp.sh` and it will put output into `/gscratch/srlab/graceac9/analyses/pycno/20220810_PSC2021_trimming`
+job submitted at 2:40pm, 20220810
+Check job status by running: `squeue | grep "srlab"`
+Also, you should get an email at start time and end, as well as any errors occur.
 Time start: ; time end: